MinhMXC/tp/docs/UserGuide.md

 Shows a list of relationships for each person in the list in NetWise.

-Format (one person): `listrel p1/CONNECTION_1`: show a list of all person related to `CONNECTION_1` along with the relationship info<br>
+Format (one person): `listrel p1/CONNECTION_1`: show a list of all person related to `CONNECTION_1` along with the relationship info \
 Format (two persons): `listrel p1/CONNECTION_1 p2/CONNECTION_2`: show the chain of relationships between `CONNECTION_1` and `CONNECTION_2` (if exist), along with the relationship infos.

 * `CONNECTION_1` and `CONNECTION_2` refers to the unique IDs of the two connections that this relationship links.
     * `CONNECTION_1` and `CONNECTION_2` **must be a positive integer** 1, 2, 3, …​
-* If either, or both, of the connections `CONNECTION_1` and `CONNECTION_2` do not exist in the list, expect a message informing that no tag found.
+* If either, or both, of the connections `CONNECTION_1` and `CONNECTION_2` do not exist in the list, expect a message informing that no relationship is found.
+* **Note**: Finding the chain of relationships between the same person will only show that person, even though a relationship cannot exist between the same person.

 Examples:
 *  `listrel p1/1`.
-Shows a list of connections who has a relationship to ID 1 and the description of their relationship.
+Shows a list of connections who has a relationship to ID 1 and the description of their relationships.
 *  `listrel p1/1 p2/2`.
 Shows a list of relationships in order to see how connection with ID 1 may be connected to connection with ID 2 via a chain of relationships.
+If there are multiple of such chains, only the shortest one will be shown.

 ### Editing a relationship : `editrel`